Teradata/covalent/src/platform/http/README.md

 @Injectable()
 export class CustomInterceptor implements IHttpInterceptor {

    onRequest(requestOptions: RequestOptionsArgs): RequestOptionsArgs {
-    ... // do something to requestOptions
+    ... // do something to requestOptions before a request ... // if something is wrong, throw an error to execute onRequestError (if there is an onRequestError hook) if (/*somethingWrong*/) {
+      throw 'error message for subscription error callback';
+    }
+    return requestOptions;
+  }

+  onRequestError(requestOptions: RequestOptionsArgs): RequestOptionsArgs {
+    ... // do something to try and recover from an error thrown `onRequest` ... // and return the requestOptions needed for the request ... // else return 'undefined' or throw an error to execute the error callback of the subscription if (cantRecover) {
+      throw 'error message for subscription error callback'; // or return undefined;
+    }
     return requestOptions;
   }